SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-19-sensitive-info-of-project.markdown

 I have been more and more involved in tasks such as deployment and server management recently and I am still struggling through the nuts and bolts of the whole process from pushing the changes in the repository to deploying those and making sure that each resource in the infrastructure has successfully started running with the new changes.

 When going through our deployment scripts and resources the other day, this question popped up in my head.
->“How do we manage our sensitive info in the project?”
+>How do we manage our sensitive info in the project?

 The sensitive info that consists of any of the below and more-
 * ```API tokens``` to third party services. (such as Google APIs, Twilio etc.)